Work during coronavirus

 - working tax credit.

-Applications are due to open from 12 October and will be delivered through the Scottish Welfare Fund, from your local authority.
+Applications will be delivered through the Scottish Welfare Fund, from your local authority.

 Working from home